TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/Glossary.rst

 .. glossary::

    third party extension
-      Any extension that is not part of the `TYPO3 Core`:pn:
+      Any extension that is not part of the :term:`TYPO3 Core`.

    TYPO3 CMS
       The TYPO3 content management system.

+   TYPO3 Core
+      ...

    TYPO3 Core Team
-      This is the team that drives the development of the `TYPO3 Core`:pn:.
+      This is the team that drives the development of the :term:`TYPO3 Core`.

-..
-Example usage of :term:
-..
-..
-The :term:`TYPO3 Core Team` is very busy but is not responsible for
-      any :term:`third party extension`.

 ..
 See `Issue on GitHub